 Professor Benjamin Alarie who is an associate professor of the University of Toronto Faculty of Law (shout out to the T-dot lol) recently launched, with the help of his law students, a new non-commercial website (read- no ads!) called TaxWiki.ca which aims to provide accurate tax information to the Canadian public.
 It’s a FREE resource that aims to answer tax questions accurately of all kinds, including information about donations and official receipts, to questions about principal residence.

-Everyone knows that the Canadian Revenue Agency (CRA) website is confusing and not updated very well (heck, even the Officer of the Auditor General of Canada admits it!), so this new intiative is unprecedented.
+Everyone knows that the Canadian Revenue Agency (CRA) website is confusing and not updated very well (heck, even the Officer of the Auditor General of Canada admits it!), so this new initiative is unprecedented.
 I think it will change the way Canadians see taxes.
-Taxes won’t be so scary anymore, and hopefully people will feel confident enough to do their own taxeswell.
+Taxes won’t be so scary anymore, and hopefully, people will feel confident enough to do their own taxes well.
 They will feel empowered with tax information at their fingertips… instead of resorting to Googling “taxes Canada student loans” or something.